SMAS Facelift Brisbane: When This Technique May Be Considered

 Patients researching facelift surgery in Brisbane are usually weighing several techniques — SMAS, deep plane, extended deep plane, short scar, endoscopic ponytail, vertical restore, or isolated neck lift.
 The right choice depends on the pattern of ageing, the patient’s anatomy, and what they are hoping to address.

 SMAS facelift is generally considered when ageing affects the lower face and jawline but the midface and neck remain relatively preserved.
 Patients in their 40s to early 60s with early-to-moderate jowls, mild jawline blur, and limited neck involvement are commonly suited to the SMAS technique.
-The operation typically takes 3–4 hours compared to 5–8 hours for an extended deep plane approach, and early recovery is generally faster.
+The operation typically takes 3 to 4 hours compared to 5 to 8 hours for an extended deep plane approach, and early recovery is generally faster.
 For Brisbane patients planning travel to Sydney for surgery, the shorter recovery often means a shorter Sydney stay.

-Where SMAS may not be the right choice: patients with significant midface descent and substantial neck laxity are usually better suited to deep plane facelift or vertical restore facelift, where the broader scope of correction addresses structural changes SMAS technique cannot fully reach.
-Patients with very early lower-face changes may suit a short scar facelift instead.
-Patients seeking correction after a previous facelift are often best served by the SMAS technique — altered anatomy and scar tissue from prior surgery can make deep plane dissection more technically risky, and SMAS is often Dr Turner’s preferred approach for revision cases.
+Where SMAS may not be the right choice: patients with significant midface descent and substantial neck laxity are usually better suited to deep plane facelift Brisbane or vertical restore facelift Brisbane, where the broader scope of correction addresses structural changes SMAS technique cannot fully reach.
+Patients with very early lower-face changes may suit a short scar facelift Brisbane instead.
+Patients seeking correction after a previous facelift may be assessed for SMAS technique — see the Revision Surgery section below.

 Understanding SMAS Facelift